sak345/TypeMaster/README.md

 #### Follow the below setups after ensuring the above requirements are met:
 * Open Typing_speed_test.py file and change to your actual MySQL user and password on line 53
 * Open the command prompt and go the directory where application is installed
-* Type the following command in the cmd - `pip install ttkthemes keyboard mysql.connector requests`
+* Type the following command in the cmd - `py -m pip install ttkthemes keyboard mysql-connector-python requests`
-* After the above libraries have been successfully installed, type - `python typing_speed_test.py` to start the application
+* After the above libraries have been successfully installed, type - `py typing_speed_test.py` to start the application

 ### Future add-ons:
 * **Deploying:** Deploy the application on a hosted server to improve accessibility, reliability and scalability.